 Improve Attention Naturally with Stim-Free Brain Boosters

 Stimulant drugs are often used to treat ADHD, but they aren't right for everybody.
 Nootropics for ADHD represent a safe, natural and stim-free alternative therapy that may help to improve attention and more.
 In this article, we will share the best ADHD supplements and the nootropic ingredients that make them effective.

 What is ADHD?

-Attention-deficit/hyperactivity disorder (ADHD) is a genetic brain health issue marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity.
+Attention-deficit/hyperactivity disorder (ADHD) is a genetic mental health issue marked by an ongoing pattern of inattention and/or hyperactivity-impulsivity.

-Adults with ADHD symptoms may experience changes in brain performance associated with a range of cognitive and behavioral issues including:<1>
+Adults with ADHD symptoms may experience changes in brain performance associated with a range of cognitive and behavioral issues including:1

 - Multitasking difficulty